 The commonly-prescribed formula for transposing is to count how many half steps the new key is above or below the original key…

-… then to add or subtract that many steps from each and every note in the piece.
+… then to add or subtract that many half-steps from each and every note in the piece.

-The widely-socialized counting “half-step” formula sounds quite logical, and is mathematically accurate, but suffers from two fatal flaws:
+This widely-socialized formula is mathematically accurate, but suffers from two fatal flaws:

 - While it is easy to understand in theory, it is almost impossible to execute in practice unless you are a computer.

-- The counting formula is devoid of any musical understanding of the piece you are transposing.
+- It totally devoid of any musical understanding of the piece you are transposing.